hecanjog/dronelife.org/readme.md

 Which will install dronelife in 'develop' mode, which lets you hack on the code without having to reinstall the module on every change.

+Be sure to add a secret key to your .bashrc which the app will use to seed random numbers.

+    export DRONELIFE_SECRET_KEY='any-old-thing-should-do'

-To run the app in development mode, from anywhere just:
+Then, to run the app in development mode, from anywhere just:

     dronelife dev